-- Staff were able to recognise the signs of abuse in older patients and knew how to escalate any concerns. - The practice offered proactive, personalised care to meet the needs of the older patients in its population. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - Routine weekly visits in addition to ad hoc home visits were made to a local care home. - The practice identified at an early stage older patients who may need palliative care as they were approaching the end of life.
-It involved older patients in planning and making decisions about their care, including their end of life care. - The practice followed up on older patients discharged from hospital and ensured that their care plans were updated to reflect any extra needs. - Where older patients had complex needs, the practice shared summary care records with local care services.
+- Staff were able to recognise the signs of abuse in older patients and knew how to escalate any concerns. - The practice offered proactive, personalised care to meet the needs of the older patients in its population. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - The practice identified at an early stage older patients who may need palliative care as they were approaching the end of life.
+It involved older patients in planning and making decisions about their care, including their end of life care. - The practice followed up on older patients discharged from hospital and ensured that their care plans were updated to reflect any extra needs. - Where older patients had complex needs, the practice shared summary care records with local care services. - Older patients were provided with health promotional advice and support to help them to maintain their health and independence for as long as possible.
+Annual health checks were offered to all patients over 75 years of age.